smithy-lang/smithy-rs/design/src/rfcs/rfc0040_behavior_major_versions.md

 Internally, `BehaviorMajorVersion` will become an additional field on `<client>::Config`.
 It is _not_ ever stored in the `ConfigBag` or in `RuntimePlugins`.

+When constructing the set of "default runtime plugins," the default runtime plugin parameters will be passed the `BehaviorMajorVersion`.
+This will select the correct runtime plugin.
+Logging will clearly indicate which plugin was selected.

 Design Alternatives Considered
 ------------------------------